j16r/fair-pairs/README.md

 # fair-pairs

-A website written with Noir and ClojureScript.
+A small clojurescript website which helps teams pick who's pairing for the day.

 ## Usage